 Graphs and networks

 This teacher package brings together all Plus articles on graph and network theory.
 Graphs and networks turn up in many real-life problems, from neuroscience to telecommunications.
 In the UK curriculum, they make a frequent appearance in the area known as decision maths.
-There is a lot to choose from, so we have divided our articles into two categories:
+To start off, you might like to read our brief overview article

 Don't forget that our sister site NRICH has many hands-on problems, activities and articles covering graph and network theory.